Are you a Yoder Scholar?

 2016 Yoder Scholars

-Meet Maria Yoder and Nicole Litwiller, the 2015 Yoder Scholar recipients, both of whom are great examples of the kind of student that thrives at EMU.
+Meet Ariel Barbosa, Ben Stutzman and Kayla Leaman, the 2016 Yoder Scholar recipients, all of whom are great examples of the kind of student that thrives at EMU.

 Harrison Horst and Michaela Mast are the 2014 Yoder Scholars recipients.